hattrickjjmo/DigSam_MT/README.md

  Note: This code is mostly deprecated, and has been revised in this project

- The code does rely on API-key from OpenAI's ChatGPT-4 paid version, although the model used is the gpt-3.5-turbo It also seems you need to have a paid account +  pay for API tokens, which is utterly stupid
+ The code does rely on API-key from OpenAI's ChatGPT-4 paid version, although the model used is the gpt-3.5-turbo

  The application requires the local machine to have downloaded: